Acacia longifolia subsp. sophorae is a prostrate to large shrub to 2-3 metres in height.

 Currently, it is treated as a subspecies of Acacia longifolia in NSW, which is usually a much taller plant with more elongated phyllodes.
 But is considered a separate species by other botanists.

-The phyllodes (modified leaves) are elliptic to obovate, to 11 cm long and to 3 cm wide with prominent longitudinal veins.
+The phyllodes (modified leaves) are elliptic to obovate, to 11 cm long and to 3 cm wide with prominent longitudinal veins, light to mid-green in colour.

 The bright yellow flowers are produced in linear spikes, to about 5 cm long and about 0.6 cm wide, occurring in the axils of the phyllodes (1 or 2 per axil).
 Flowering is mainly in late winter and spring.

-Seed pods often coiled and twisted on opening.
+Seed pods often coiled and twisted on opening, to potentially 20 cm long by 0.6 cm wide.

-It is hardy in a wide range of habitats and soil types provided they are not waterlogged.
+A hardy plant in a wide range of habitats and soil types provided they are not waterlogged.
 A position in full sun or light shade is suitable and the species is tolerant of at least moderate frosts.
 Suitable for coastal plantings.
 Can make a solid ground cover if the form obtained is prostrate.

 A. longifolia subsp. sophorae has become an environmental weed in some areas (eg. western Victoria and South Australia).